HighlanderRobotics/Highlanders-Training/Docs/General/ElectronicsCrashCourse.md

 This is essentially an older version of the PDH with fewer motor slots, and is largely legacy hardware.
 You might see it in older documentation and robots, however.

-The PDH is also usually at one end of our CAN network.
+The PDH is also often at one end of our CAN network.
 What's CAN?
 Glad you asked . . .

 ### The CAN Network